-Consider that fat provides 9 calories per gram, while carbs and protein only provide 4 calories per gram.
+Consider that fat provides 9 calories per gram, while carbs & protein only provide 4 calories per gram.

-So the combination of eating fewer calories, plus eating more calories from fat, you will eat a much lower volume of food on the ketogenic diet if you are attempting to lose weight.
+With the combination of eating fewer calories, plus eating more calories from fat, you eat a much lower volume of food on the ketogenic diet.

 Breaking food down into the macronutrients, it’s known that simple carbs are digested the fastest, and thus spike your blood sugar within minutes.
 Complex carbs and proteins take a bit longer to digest.
 And fats take the longest to pass through your stomach!